Economy

 It is important that the benefits of economic growth are shared across the city and support social and environmental objectives.
 Major developers should commit at an early stage to considering how they can support the inclusion of local communities and residents in the economic benefits generated by their development, and how they can support wider social, health and wellbeing and environmental objectives.

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Social value and economic inclusion on Facebook Share Social value and economic inclusion on Twitter Share Social value and economic inclusion on Linkedin Email Social value and economic inclusion link -

-• CLOSED: This survey has concluded.
+CLOSED: This survey has concluded.

 Contains Options